The Entity Called Me

 "The thoughts that occur during sitting practice are regarded as natural events, but at the same time, they don't carry any credentials.
 The basic definition of meditation is 'having a steady mind.'
 In meditation, when your thoughts go up, you don't go up, and you don't go down when your thoughts come down; you just watch as your thoughts go up and down.
 Whether your thoughts are good or bad, exciting or boring, blissful or miserable, you let them be.
 You don't accept some and reject others.
 You have a greater space that encompasses any thought that may arise."

-Another technique is to label the activities of the entity called me with detachment using phrases such as "the entity" or "the being" instead of "I" which few truly know.
+Another technique is to label the activities of the entity called me with detachment using phrases such as "the entity," "the being," or "the construct" instead of "I" which few truly know.
+"The entity" sits.
+"The being" feels ___________ [Fill in the blank: clear-headed, stressed, restless, calm, rushed, settled, confused, bored, frustrated, etc].
+"The construct" imagines it is ___________ [Fill in the blank: oppressed, accomplished, ugly, sad, powerful, unlovable, stuck, invincible, wise, foolish, etc].
 A symbol like x can serve as a placeholder for the unknowable Self.

 The being I imagine myself to be writes.
 The entity called me thinks. x experiences the givens in present tense awareness: a motorcycle passing, the rumble of a plane flying overhead, the hum of an air-conditioner, the press of the keys on the fingertips.
 The subject remains a mystery.
 At most, we can say the being seems to feel solid, seems to have an identity, but this is illusory- compliments of a beautiful mind.
 The I am is that which perceives and, like this, we watch its comings and goings as events unfold moment by moment.
 We laugh at its conditioned responses, empathize with its travails and self-induced sufferings, its dramas, and the roles it assumes with such sincerity.
 The ego is the most accomplished method actor and director of the play of life it has co-written.